Sell Out (Reel Big Fish song): Video

 A video clip was released some time later, which starts out as a soap opera parody called As the Fish Turns featuring the members of the band working at a roadside fast food outlet (conforming to the lyrics), complete with Matt Wong as the mascot in a giant French Fries outfit.
-They are recruited by a man played by their agent into the world of music at Mojo Records.
+They are recruited by a man played by their agent into the world of music at the fictional record company Big Grub Records.
 They compete against several other types of bands, such as 'Rap', 'Rock' and 'Metal' for the rights to a contract (the band members themselves wear jackets emblazoned with the words 'Ska Band'), but Matt must be pulled out of his costume.
 In the end, the people trying to extract him resort to dynamite, which he tosses away and runs for his life.
 The building explodes, and the last scene shows Matt back at the fast food outlet.

 The film clip references the popular Star Wars movies (in that their agent's car makes a TIE fighter noise as it drives).
 Also, Goldfinger, a band known to tour with Reel Big Fish, appear briefly in the clip throwing the group menacing looks.

 Matt has stated that, upon first seeing the music video on MTV, he had not expected it and the sandwich he was eating fell out of his mouth in astonishment; he was then unable to talk to anyone about his response as the other band members were all at work.